|

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-Language Arts: Tan Book from Common Sense Press, writing prompts.
+Language Arts: The Tan Book from Common Sense Press, plus writing practice

-Science: Everything You Need to Ace Science, Crash Course videos.
+Science: Everything You Need to Ace Science with Crash Course videos

 Math Curriculum